Query-Based Selection of Optimal Candidates under the Mallows Model: Introduction

-Furthermore, for each fixed $\theta > 0$ and any positive integer $N$ there exists a sequence of numbers $a_1(\theta), a_2(\theta),\ldots$ that depends only on $\theta$, such that $a_1(\theta) \ge a_2(\theta) \ge a_3(\theta) \ge \ldots$ and an optimal strategy for the proposed $s-1$ Genie-based model is the $s$-threshold $(a_s(\theta), \ldots, a_1(\theta))$-strategy.
+Furthermore, let $N$ be a fixed positive integer; for each positive real number $\theta$, there exists a sequence of numbers $a_1(\theta), a_2(\theta),\ldots$ that depends only on $\theta$, such that $a_1(\theta) \ge a_2(\theta) \ge a_3(\theta) \ge \ldots$ and an optimal strategy for the proposed query-based model (with $s-1$ queries in total) is the $s$-threshold $(a_s(\theta), \ldots, a_1(\theta))$-strategy.
 In addition, the thresholds in the $(a_s(\theta), \ldots, a_1(\theta))$-strategy do not change with the value of $s$ if read from the right.
 For example, let $\theta>0$ be fixed, and assume that the optimal strategy for $s = 2$ is the $(a_2(\theta), a_1(\theta))$-strategy and an optimal strategy for $s = 3$ is the $(a_3(\theta), a_2(\theta), a_1(\theta))$-strategy; when $s$ increases from $2$ to $3$, our optimal strategy will only add $a_3(\theta)$ on the left and the parameter values at later positions in the strategy will not change with $s$.
 Even though a special case of our version of the problem exhibits similarities with the Dowry problem with multiple choices proposed by Gilbert and Mosteller~\cite{GM2}, there are essential structural and methodological differences, since in our case we allow for early stopping, address non-uniform (e.g., Mallows) candidate interview distributions and, most importantly, provide an exact (non-asymptotic) proof of the optimality of our scheme for any number of queries.
-Moreover, our results provide, to the best of our knowledge, the first completely combinatorial proof for the uniform case, with results that agree with those presented by Gilbert and Mosteller in~\cite{GM2}.
-The authors of~\cite{GM2} provided a heuristic argument describing the idea behind their approach and the optimal strategy.
-Sakaguchi~\cite{Sakaguchi1978} later on reestablished the findings and supported the result with a formal proof based on dynamic programming.